lsst-ts/observatory-ops-docs/Non-Standard-Operations/Computer-Room-Shutdown/index.rst

 In instances where the computer room is in a critical state but a solution is imminent, only a select group of servers, identified as "safe to power off," will undergo shutdown procedures.
 This procedure aims to balance the need for thermal management with the continuity of essential services during server shutdowns.

-Safe to Power Off Servers
+Computer Shutdown Tiers
 ==========================

+The following is the list of computers in each tier.

-The purpose of this list is to identify servers that will be powered off by IT/Devops without the authorization or help from system owners.
+Tier 1: Computers that can be powered off during an emergency in the computer room by IT/Devops, without the authorization or help from system owners.

+Tier 2: Computer that will be powered off in the computer room by IT/Devops, alerting the system owners but without taking down the control system

+Tier 3: Computers that will be powered off in the computer room by IT/Devops, that will take down the control system but not the communications to the summit.

+Tier 4: Complete power off of the computer room.

+Tier 1
+^^^^^^

 The following is the list of safe to power-off servers.
+The computers can be powered off without noticing or alerting the system owner.

 * IT:

 vsphere[2-3].cp.lsst.org - Previous movement of VMs to vsphere01.cp.lsst.org
 lukay[1-5].cp.lsst.org
 perfsonar01.cp.lsst.org

 * Comcam:

 comcam-dc01
 comcam-daq-mgt
 comcam-archiver

 * Lsstcam:

 Any lsstcam machines part of diagnostic cluster.

 * Auxtel